WRNO-FM: Early years

+Talk Radio

-On November 13, 2006, at 4 AM, after signing off with The Doors' "The End," WRNO flipped from rock music to a talk radio format as "The New 99.5FM.com."
-They also played Whole Lotta Love the full version by Led Zeppelin for at least a week on 24 hour rotation before they signed off.
+In early November, 2006, management planned a major change.
+WRNO began stunting by playing the full album version of Whole Lotta Love by Led Zeppelin for at least a week on 24 hour rotation.
+On November 13, at 4 AM, after signing off with The Doors' "The End," WRNO flipped from rock music to a talk radio format as "The New 99.5FM.com."
 As explained in the official mission statement posted at its website, "The station is committed to providing listeners with everything they need to know on the radio at 99.5 FM and on demand at thenew995fm.com."
-On the same day sister station KHEV became "The Rock of New Orleans," using it as the new slogan for that station's switch from Urban Gospel to Active Rock.
+On the same day, sister station 104.3 KHEV became "The Rock of New Orleans," as it flipped from Urban Gospel to Active Rock.

-On April 1, 2008, WRNO changed its slogan to "Rush Radio," with all day repeats of The Rush Limbaugh Show.
-It also played a tape loop of Rush's theme song, the instrumental from My City Was Gone by The Pretenders, during times when the show was not playing.
-The stunt was to celebrate WRNO's acquisition of the show from longtime affiliate WWL.
+On April 1, 2008, WRNO changed its slogan to "Rush Radio," with all-day repeats of The Rush Limbaugh Show.
+It also aired a tape loop of Limbaugh's theme song, the instrumental from My City Was Gone by The Pretenders, during times when the show was not playing.
+The stunt was to celebrate WRNO's acquisition of the show from longtime affiliate 870 WWL.
 WRNO resumed its regular schedule on April 7, with Limbaugh heard from 11 a.m. to 2 p.m. weekdays plus a repeat on Saturdays.
 The Limbaugh program had previously aired on WRNO Worldwide, which Limbaugh called "The EIB World Service" on the air (in joking reference to the BBC World Service).
 The stations are no longer co-owned.

-In September 2014 WRNO re-branded as "News Talk 99.5 WRNO."
+In September 2014, WRNO re-branded as "News Talk 99.5 WRNO."

-Past Personalities
+Past personalities

 Notable station alumni include Bill Burkett, E.Alvin Davis, Joe Clark, Bobby Reno (later on WTIX-FM owned by Michael Costello, Joe's brother), Captain Humble, Doug Christian, and Russ Boney.

 WRNO alumni also include former PD Michael Costello ("Michael In The Morning" and brother of late WRNO founder/owner Joseph Costello III), Jim White, DJ-turned-actor John Larroquette, Soxless Scott Seagraves, Jeff "JD The DJ" Douglas ("Rock 'n' Roll Flight To Midnight"), Tom Owens, Jimbo Roberts, Mitch McCracken, Johnny Tyler, "Weerd" Wayne Watkins, Mary London, Lyn Taylor and writer-producer Vance DeGeneres.
 Steve Suter (later on Magic 101.9 WLMG) did the morning show with sidekick Kevin Carlile, as the "Morning Dudes."